valterkraemer/svelte/documentation/docs/03-template-syntax/12-use.md

 <div use:myaction={+++data+++}>...</div>
 ```

-The action is only called once (but not during server-side rendering) — it will _not_ run again if the argument changes.
+The action is only called once — it will _not_ run again if the argument changes.

 > [!LEGACY]
 > Prior to the `$effect` rune, actions could return an object with `update` and `destroy` methods, where `update` would be called with the latest value of the argument if it changed.
 Using effects is preferred.